ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 VPC Picture november 2018

-so in November 2018 we still had ec2 and

-Amazon VPC and we've got a region here

-and a VPC so a VPC is a region level

-construct which you assign a cedar

-address range to we're just gonna be
+VPC is a region level construct which you assign a cidr address range to we're just gonna be

 stepping through how we build that a VP